-A salvo is a stored set of simple takes.
-A simple take connects one router input to one router output, on a designated level.
-You can define up to 32 different salvos for a panel.
+A salvo is a stored sequence of primitive takes.
+A primitive take routes one router input to one router output, on a designated level (or partition).
+For most panels, you can define up to 32 different salvos for a panel and each salvo can execute up to 32 primitive takes.